 1st Semester 2nd Semester

-1st Grade 2 points 4 points
+2 points 4 points

-2nd Grade 6 points 8 points
+6 points 8 points

-3rd Grade 7 points 9 points
+7 points 9 points

-4th Grade 8 points 10 points
+8 points 10 points

+2 points 6 points 7 points

 Grades 5-6:

 Each quarter, the student and teacher will collaborate to set an individual goal for the student.
 The goal will vary depending on student reading level and number of minutes read outside of school.
 There will be no minimum goal set because of the varying levels of students and types of books read.